atanjaro/jTBG/README.md

 # jTBG

-This package implements a tight-binding model for monolayer and (twisted) bilayer (coming soon) Graphene to compute phonon dispersions and electron-phono coupling (coming soon).
+This package implements a tight-binding model for monolayer and (twisted) bilayer (coming soon) Graphene to compute phonon dispersions and electron-phonon coupling (coming soon).

 ## External Dependencies